Business and Other Risks

 While these changes in employment practices and work styles pose a risk to our Group, they can also present opportunities, such as providing new sources of talented personnel.
 Instead of being bound by the traditional business model, we will utilize freelancers, expand offshoring development, and introduce a more flexible personnel system, evolving the way we do business.

-(7) Finding Qualified Candidates to Expand Into New Business Areas
+(7) Finding Qualified Candidates to Expand into New Business Areas

 In order to accelerate the evolution of the Group’s core business, it is essential to secure management and business personnel from beyond the framework of the domestic temporary engineer business.
 Although the Group is competitive when it comes to recruiting engineers, it faces stiff competition for management and business personnel from businesses who recruit across various industries in a tight labor market.
 We plan to acquire personnel through recruitment agencies and M&A, however, if those efforts do not progress as planned, the evolution of our core business may slow down, and this may affect our Group's business operations and earnings.